awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-flow-scheduledtriggerproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TimeZone`  <a name="cfn-appflow-flow-scheduledtriggerproperties-timezone"></a>
- Specifies the time zone used when referring to the date and time of a scheduled\-triggered flow\.
+ Specifies the time zone used when referring to the date and time of a scheduled\-triggered flow, such as `America/New_York`\.
 *Required*: No
 *Type*: String
 *Maximum*: `256`